Swamp white oak (Quercus bicolor)

 Swamp white oak leaves

-Click on the images help you identify an Swamp white oak.
+Click on the images help you identify a swamp white oak.

 Form

-Height may reach 65' with a diameter of up to 36"; narrow, rounded top, open crown; the upper trunk is often fringed with short drooping branches.
+Height may reach 65 feet with a trunk diameter of up to 36 inches.
+Narrow, rounded top, open crown.
+The upper trunk is often fringed with short drooping branches.

 Bark

-Thick, deeply and irregularly divided by fissures into broad ridges; grayish brown; bark on twigs ragged and often peeling.
+Thick, deeply and irregularly divided by fissures into broad ridges.
+Color is grayish brown.
+Bark on twigs is ragged and often peeling.

 Leaf

-Simple, alternate on stem, length 5" to 6"; often crowded toward ends of twigs; broad at middle (pear shaped) and wedge shaped at base; wavy and indented along margins; dark green and shiny above, grayish and fuzzy beneath; turns brown in autumn.
+Leaves are simple, alternate on stem, 5 to 6 inches long, and often crowded toward ends of twigs.
+Leaves are broad at middle (pear shaped) and wedge shaped at base, and wavy and indented along margins.
+Color is dark green and shiny above, grayish and fuzzy beneath, turning brown in autumn.

 Fruit (seed)

-Nut or acorn, length about 1"; enclosed for about one-third of its length in a thick, narrow cup; usually in pairs on slender dark brown stalks that are 2" to 4" long.
+Nut or acorn, about 1 inch long, and enclosed for about one-third of its length in a thick, narrow cup.
+Acorns appear in pairs on slender dark brown stalks that are 2 to 4 inches long.

 Range

-Common in river bottoms in the extreme southeastern corner of the state and in the southern part of the Minnesota River Valley; rarely grows as far north as St. Paul; requires moist soil as name implies; moderately shade tolerant, slow growing.
+Common in river bottoms in the extreme southeastern corner of the state and in the southern part of the Minnesota River Valley.
+Requires moist soil as name implies.
+Moderately shade tolerant, slow growing.

 Wood uses